 Breastfeeding mothers rejoice.
 You can do it on a plane!
-Solo business traveling males- have no fear, breastfeeding mothers are generally a discreet bunch when it comes to cramped modes of transportation, at least I was when breastfeeding on a plane.
+Solo business traveling males- have no fear, breastfeeding mothers are generally a discreet bunch when it comes to cramped modes of transportation (like air travel), at least I was when breastfeeding on a plane.

 Style tips when breastfeeding on a plane